Jessie Ware Album Reviews

 2023, 8.5/10

-Ware used the retro, disco sound of ‘Remember Where You Are’, the final track on What’s Your Pleasure, as a jumping-off point for her next record.
-It dials up the fun, arguably at the expense of emotional connection, but it’s a ton of fun anyway.
+Ware used the disco sound of ‘Remember Where You Are’, the final track on What’s Your Pleasure, as the starting point for her next record.
+It dials up the fun, arguably at the expense of emotional connection, but it’s compelling anyway.
 It’s entertaining to hear Ware get brash on the bridge of ‘These Lips’ – “these lips are wanted in a hundred countries”.

 There are energetic grooves behind impressive singles ‘Begin Again’ and ‘Free Yourself’.
 The momentum barely lets up – deep cuts like ‘Freak Me Now’ and ‘These Lips’ are loaded with strong hooks.
 ‘Shake The Bottle’ feels like a tribute to Girls Aloud.

 That!
-Feels Good! lacks a little emotional resonance compared to Ware’s usual work, but it’s still a fine follow-up to a classic.
+Feels Good! lacks emotional resonance compared to Ware’s usual work, but it’s still a fine follow-up to a classic.

 10 Best Jessie Ware Songs